EjiroLaurelD/altschool-cloud-exercises/semester3-exercises/hostname/README.md

 After we create our network, the next thing is to provision our EC2 instances.
 To do this we will be creating 1 public instance which will serve as our Bastion host and 2 private instances where we will be deploying our apps to.

 ### Creating the Bastion Host
+To do this;
-To do this, create an instance in the public subnet of your VPC and name it Bastion-Host.
+- Create a Public Instance in the public subnet of your VPC and name it Bastion-Host.
+We are creating it in the public subnet because it is going to be our traffic port

-Assign a keypair because you will need it to ssh into the private instances we will create shortly with Autoscaling groups
+- Assign a keypair because you will need it to ssh into the private instances we will create shortly with Autoscaling groups

-Create a security group and give it the following rules
+- Create a security group and give it the following rules;
      - Inbound rule: allow ssh  anywhere CIDR 0.0.0.0/0
-- outbound rule: allow All traffic CIDR 0.0.0.0/0
+     - Outbound rule: allow All traffic CIDR 0.0.0.0/0

 ![securitygroup](../hostname/bhsgin.png)
 ![securitygroup](../hostname/bhsgout.png)